webmeier/learnjs/outlines/outline8.md

     5. Live regions
     6. Accessibility and animations
     7. 🛠 Accessibility for everything that comes before...
-14. Progressive enhancement
+16. Progressive enhancement
     1. What is progressive enhancement
     2. Feature detection and polyfilling
     3. What if there's no JavaScript
+    4. Detecting vendor prefixes
+    5. 🛠 Carousel transform vendor prefix
     4. 🛠 Enhancing everything that comes before...
-15. Integrating components
+17. Integrating components
     1. PubSub pattern
     2. Custom events
     3. Organizing code with ES6 imports
-16. Object Oriented Programming
+18. Object Oriented Programming
     1. Object literal shorthands
     2. What is Object Oriented Programming?
     3. This in Javascript